Modern Slavery and Human Trafficking Statement

 As one of the leading construction companies in the UK, we are committed to ensuring transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.
 We expect the same high standards from all our contractors, suppliers and other business partners.

 The principal way in which we approach modern slavery risks in our supply chain is by using the types of procedures set out in our Anti-Slavery and Human Trafficking Policy (see Policies).
-This policy is subject to on-going review.
+This policy is subject to regular review.
 We expect all our counterparties to subscribe and commit to our policy and requiring their compliance and an expectation they apply these principles throughout their company.
+Breach by the supplier of any applicable law, which includes the Modern Slavery Act, is stated to constitute a material breach of contract which may lead to termination of employment if, after receipt of a notice specifying default, failure to cease or a repeat of such default occurs.

 Due Diligence and Risk Assessment